xtianbong/mben6270/README.md

 <h2>Step 1</h2>

 You need to clone the repository.
 You clone the repo using git.
-You may already have git installed.
+You may already have it installed.
 To verify you have git installed, run the following command:
 ```
 $ git --version
 ```

-If you get something that looks like the following, you already have it installed:
+If you get something that looks like the following, you're all set:
 ```
 git version 2.12.2
 ```